These incredible baked apples are perfect for a delicious dessert that the entire family can enjoy.

 Cutting the apples into slices then layering them in a baking dish with the filling is a great way to make this dish a little easier.
-It requires less preparation, and you won’t have the risk of the apples exploding.
+It requires less preparation, and you will not have the risk of the apples exploding.

-You could try replacing the filling mixture with a Paleo-friendly granola.
-You may need to keep the honey that’s listed in this recipe to help it bind together.
+You could try replacing the filling mixture with a paleo-friendly granola.
+You may need to keep the honey that is listed in this recipe to help it bind together.

 These baked apples will keep for a few days, so if you end up with any leftovers, make sure you keep them in the fridge.
-You don’t need to reheat them as they taste pretty amazing cold.
+You do not need to reheat them as they taste pretty amazing cold.

 What to Serve with Baked Apples

-If you’re looking to serve this dish with another dish, then I would certainly look at a paleo-friendly custard for something creamy and light.
+If you are looking to serve this dish with another dish, then I would certainly look at a paleo-friendly custard for something creamy and light.

 I love to keep things basic and serve the apples with a drizzle of honey and a couple of chopped walnuts.
 It completes the dish and makes it look slightly more appealing.

-Some Paleo-friendly ice-cream is perfect served with these delicious apples.
-If you don’t mind being a little sneaky, then some vanilla bean ice cream is incredible when matched with these juicy baked apples.
+Some paleo-friendly ice-cream is perfect served with these delicious apples.
+If you do not mind being a little sneaky, then some vanilla bean ice cream is incredible when matched with these juicy baked apples.